-Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments .
+Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands, lacustrine and marine environments.
 The description of the plants and animals present or likely to be present in the area will at least include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area - any threatened or near threatened migratory marine birds and their habitat - aquatic plants - · aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated lacustrine environments.
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine and marine environment - any threatened or near threatened marine species and their habitat - aquatic plants - aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated lacustrine and marine environments.